adityachaudhari24/aws-solutions-architect-associate-notes/README.md

   - S3 default encryption is enabled for all S3 buckets. (⭐does not provide the ability to audit trail the usage of the encryption key)
   - Multi-region KMS keys let you use the same key in different regions for encryption/decryption.

+- dedicated instance vs dedicated host
+  - Both options provide hardware isolation, but ONLY Hosts let you control placement
+  - Dedicated Host = Renting an entire apartment building
+  - Dedicated Instance = Renting a single apartment
+  - Dedicated Hosts are more expensive but provide more control over instance placement
+  - Dedicated Instances are cheaper but offer less control over placement

   ⭐⭐⭐⭐⭐⭐ Design Resilient Architectures ⭐⭐⭐⭐⭐⭐
 - `Disaster recovery` is a bit different from `fault tolerance` and `high availability` because fault tolerance and high availability are all about designing systems to operate through a disaster.
 Disaster recovery is all about what to plan for and also what to do in the event of a disaster.
 - RPO/RTO Cheat Sheet: